dpataki92/crypto_payment_app/README.md

 This application simulates a simple crypto payment transaction by implementing the following user flow:

-- The user can enter a `tx_hash` in the input field and initiate a payment by clicking on the "Make payment" button or pressing "Enter"
+- The user can enter a `tx_hash` in the input field and initiate a payment by clicking on the `Make payment` button or pressing `Enter`
-- Once the payment is made and the app validated that it was made by a valid tx_hash, it goes through the confirmation process
+- Once the payment is made and the `tx_hash` was validated, the payment goes through the confirmation process
-- If the confirmation was successful, the transaction details (e.g. value, transaction fee, etc.) are displayed in the UI enabling the user to review the payment
+- If the confirmation was successful (i.e. there are at least 2 block confirmations), the transaction details (e.g. value, transaction fee, etc.) get displayed in the UI enabling the user to review the payment
-- The user can also click on the "Check payments" button to review all the payments that were made in the same "session"
+- The user can also click on the `Check payments` button to review all the payments that were made in the same "session"
-- Once the first payment is successfully made, the total ETH value spent (including transaction value + transaction fee) is constantly displayed to the user
+- Once the first payment is successfully made, the total ETH value spent (including transaction value + transaction fee) is constantly updated and displayed to the user

-You can check behavior in this [demo video](https://drive.google.com/file/d/1GOfQ3sxf2_TBk2eh70kt55IKBvtNhYs8/view?usp=sharing).
+You can check the behavior in this [demo video](https://drive.google.com/file/d/1GOfQ3sxf2_TBk2eh70kt55IKBvtNhYs8/view?usp=sharing).

-The project was built with Elixir/Phoenix and React and utilizes the Etherscan API.
+The project was built with `Elixir/Phoenix` and `JavaScript/React` and utilizes the `Etherscan API`.

 # Usage